 - Murals, graffiti, and craft markets

-During the strict colonial period, the Portuguese only allowed Catholicism to be practiced openly.
-It was necessary to camouflage Mosques like the Masjid Baraza.
-The mosque has existed since 1928, but it was only marked as a mosque after Mozambique gained independence from Portugal in 1975.
+During the colonial period, Portuguese only allowed Catholicism to be practiced openly.
+It was necessary to camouflage mosques like Masjid Baraza, which has existed since 1928, but was only marked as a mosque after Mozambique gained independence from Portugal in 1975.

 Tufo da Mafalala

-We ended with a performance by Tufo da Mafalala.
-Makua women originally from northern Mozambique formed the dance group.
+We ended our tour with a performance by Mozambique dance group Tufo da Mafalala.
+Makua women originally from northern Mozambique formed the group.
 Their performances have enabled the unique dance group to earn a living.
 They’ve appeared throughout the world.
 At the end of the performance, Kari and I joined in for a short dance!

 ___________